Jeiwan/uniswapv3-book/src/milestone_1/deployment.md

 > The "to" address is the USDC token.
 It's printed by the deployment script and it can be different in your case.

 Ethereum nodes return results as raw bytes, to parse them we need to know the type of a returned value.
-In the case of `balanceOf` function, the type of a returned value is `uint256`.
-Using `cast`, we can convert it to a decimal number and then convert it to ethers:
+In the case of the `balanceOf` function, the type of a returned value is `uint256`.
+Using `cast`, we can convert it to a decimal number and then convert it to ether:
 ```shell
 $ cast --to-dec 0x00000000000000000000000000000000000000000000011153ce5e56cf880000| cast --from-wei
 5042.000000000000000000